Rhinemann/mage-hack/Core.md

 Higher education and knowledge of the arts and humanities.
 It covers language, history, law, economics, and related fields.
 Many magi develop aptitude in Academics to further their research into the Mysteries.

 *Suggested Specialties:* Anthropology, Art History, English, History, Law, Literature, Religion, Research, Translation.

+#### Awareness

+You’ve got uncanny perceptions.
+While alert folks spot everyday clues, your instincts cue in on the so-called supernatural side of life.
+Perhaps you’ve simply got that feeling about things – some people do, even if they’re not Awakened as such.
+More likely, you’ve spent enough time around the magical world to sense its effects in your presence.
+At lower levels, this Skill grants a nebulous perception of uncanny phenomena; higher ratings in the Trait reveal auras, expose the secretive Night-Folk, and open your eyes to the spiritual Periphery.

+*Suggested Specialties:* Omens, Auras, Resonance, Weird Feelings, Mystic Instincts, Hidden Magic, Spiritual Vidare.

 #### Computer